dewan-ahmed/dewan-ahmed.github.io/_posts/2022-11-04-markdown-asciidoc-restructuredtext.md

 If you're just starting out with Markdown, check out the [syntax](https://www.markdownguide.org/basic-syntax/) and write some hello-world docs [online](https://markdownlivepreview.com/).

 For Markdown, there are [A LOT](https://github.com/commonmark/commonmark-spec/wiki/markdown-flavors) of flavors.
+A notable one is [R Markdown](https://rmarkdown.rstudio.com/), which extends Markdown with executable R (and Python) code chunks, making it a powerful choice for data science and academic documentation where reproducible analysis is key.
+R Markdown documents can be rendered to HTML, PDF, Word, and slides using the [knitr](https://yihui.org/knitr/) engine and Pandoc.
 Despite all eleventy-zillion flavors, Markdown is loved for developer documentation due to its simplicity.

 ## Asciidoc (adoc)